Conformance and extensions¶

 As of OCDS 1.1, release/record packages must include a

 version field to explicitly declare their version.
 All packages without an explicit version declared should be validated against the version 1.0 schema unless otherwise instructed by the user.

 Validators and applications should:

-Validators must report a warning to the user when they encounter properties not covered by the version of the schema and extensions that they are validating against.
+Validators must report a warning to the user when they encounter fields not covered by the version of the schema and extensions that they are validating against.

-Applications may report a warning to use the user when they encounter properties they do not support, or may discard these properties.
+Applications may report a warning to use the user when they encounter fields they do not support, or may discard these fields.

-The handling of additional properties and deprecated properties is implementation defined.
+The handling of additional fields and deprecated fields is implementation defined.